thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/generate.md

 ##### Generate
 {% include helpers/subhead-links.md %}

-{% assign summary_generate="nearly instantly generates blocks." %}
+{% assign summary_generate="mines blocks immediately (before the RPC call returns)." %}

 {% autocrossref %}

-*Requires wallet support.*
+*Requires wallet support.
+Can only be used on the regtest network.*

 The `generate` RPC {{summary_generate}}

 *Parameter #1---the number of blocks to generate*

 {% itemplate ntpd1 %}
-- n: "Blocks"
+- n: "`numblocks`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
   d: "The number of blocks to generate.
-The RPC call will not return until all blocks have been generated or the maxium number of iterations has been reached"
+The RPC call will not return until all blocks have been generated."

-{% enditemplate %}

-*Parameter #2---the maximum number of iterations to try*

-{% itemplate ntpd1 %}
-- n: "Maxtries"
-  t: "number (int)"
-  p: "Optional<br>(0 or 1)"
-  d: "The maximum number of iterations that are tried to create the requested number of blocks.
-Default is `1000000`"

 {% enditemplate %}